ydl2018/nodejs_server/README.md

 ##### 3. hostname
     // here is the examples
     bin/nodejs_server --hostname 127.0.0.1 --port 1234 --root /usr
-### 4.if you dont want to change a way to start the server,you can do this:
+### 4.if you want to try another way to start the server,you can do this:
     node src/index.js  //Omitted the pareameters
 ---